Tim Raines goes 5-for-5, hits for the cycle

 Raines was inducted into the Hall of Fame by the Baseball Writers’ Association of America in 2017.

-Cady Lowery was the 2017 public relations intern in the Frank and Peggy Steele Internship Program at the National Baseball Hall of Fame and Museum
+Cady Lowery was a public relations intern in the Frank and Peggy Steele Internship Program at the National Baseball Hall of Fame and Museum